leobrqz/JobAppliesTracker/README.md

 ---
 <br/>

-**WIP.** Not production-grade yet.
-Breaking changes are possible.
-Fine for daily use.
-Schema changes ship as Alembic migrations.
+**WIP.** This is a work in progress.
+The project is not yet ready for production, breaking changes are possible.
+It is stable to use.
+Database migrations support schema updates across versions.

 ## Stack